-Small-diameter wheel, i-Cockpit dash, sharper steering than the Clio — ideal for the bay-side bends out of TIV.
+Small-diameter wheel, i-Cockpit dash, sharper steering than the Clio, ideal for the bay-side bends out of TIV.

 At a glance

-Who is the Peugeot 208 for?
+Who is this car for?

-Travellers who would rather feel the drive home from Tivat Airport than let the miles pass unnoticed — the 208 is the most engaging small hatch on the rank.
+Travellers who would rather feel the drive home from Tivat Airport than let the miles pass unnoticed, the 208 is the most engaging small hatch on the rank.

 - Couples who enjoy driving